Modular Networks for Compositional Instruction Following: Modular Instruction Following Networks

 \section{Modular Instruction Following Networks}

 We focus on following instructions in embodied tasks involving navigation and complex object interactions, as shown in Figure~\ref{fig:teaser}.

 In training, each set of \emph{full instructions} (\eg ``Turn right and cross the room ...
-Place the vase on the coffee table to the left of the computer.'') is paired with a \emph{demonstration} of image observations and actions, \daniel{I took out notation since we no longer use it, and object interaction masks (which are mentioned later, and not explicitly in the figure} as detailed in Appendix~\ref{app:implementation}.
-In training, we further assume that the full instruction is segmented into \emph{\subtask instructions}, and each \subtask instruction is labeled with one of a small number (in our work, 8) of \emph{\subtask types} , \eg [``Walk to the coffee maker.'': \goto], [``Pick up the dirty mug...'': \textsc{PickUp}], \dots, and paired with the corresponding segment of the demonstration (actions and observations).
+Place the vase on the coffee table to the left of the computer.'') is paired with a \emph{demonstration} of image observations and actions. \daniel{I took out notation since we no longer use it, and object interaction masks (which are mentioned later, and not explicitly in the figure} In training, we further assume that the full instruction is segmented into \emph{\subtask instructions}, and each \subtask instruction is labeled with one of a small number (in our work, 8) of \emph{\subtask types} , \eg [``Walk to the coffee maker.'': \goto], [``Pick up the dirty mug...'': \textsc{PickUp}], \dots, and paired with the corresponding segment of the demonstration.

 During evaluation, the agent is given only full instructions (which are unsegmented and unlabeled), and must predict a sequence of actions to carry out the instructions, conditioning on the image observations it receives.